 8. Your advice for a young person starting in radio imaging?

 Be humble.
 Never think you’re greater than anyone else.
 Keep learning, and keep evolving.
 I really don’t understand ego in radio imaging or radio in general.
 Maybe if you’re a massive morning team that get huge numbers.
 However, if you’re a radio imaging producer, PD, etc. You’re not a rock star, nor an athlete.
 The every day person has no idea who you are, nor do they care. haha.
 Get over it.
 Leave ego at the door.

 Treat people as you like to be treated, and never act as if someone is below you.
 It’s just silly.
 One day, that person could be your boss, the PD you work for, etc.

 Getting out of your comfort zone is a big thing as well.
 Learn a different writing style, try producing on a different DAW.
 For a company that you work for, make yourself impossible to replace by working hard and approaching promos and imaging in a cool/unique way.
 Make your production/writing so cutting edge and so different, you become as important as the music on the radio station.

 9. Off Hours – when you’re not doing audio stuff.

 – I try to get back to Newfoundland to salmon fish, usually every summer.
 I enjoy time away from cities and Pro Tools.
 Nothing better than the salt water hitting your face, or watching Arctic ice floes around the bays back home in Newfoundland in the summer.
 You can’t beat it.
-My fiance and I also foster animals..cats/dogs.
+I also foster animals..cats/dogs.
 It’s great to help out animals in need.
 On a Friday night, you might find a dog/cat in my lap as we watch a weeks worth of PVRd programing.

 For further information check out Justin’s Core Image Studio as well as his demo on benztownradio: